 The novel is structured by the four visions of Hal as he learns who he really is, and is given clues to help him find the servants of Idril.
-With his help, Angela constructs a dream-map based on four quadrants, that predicts what will happen at each of the four locations around the world.
 The centre of the dream-map is the Danube Tower in Vienna, which is also where Earth is attached to the mystical Dream-Tree by an invisible stem that Eagle Feather calls a worldwalk.
-Idril intends to destroy the tower and all of the surrounding city using a magical device powered by plutonium, after which time will cease on Earth.
+Idril intends to destroy the tower and all of the surrounding city, after which time will cease on Earth.

 House of the Eagle concerns the awakening of Hal Jones as the Dreamwalker, whilst a plane carrying the CEO of Tilaxi is blown from the sky.
 Other threats continue, and a helicopter carrying scientists to a uranium plant in Norway is also brought down.
 Hal is taught about the Dream-Tree and experiences life in other forms as he uses his powers.
 A team is put together to combat what is thought to be eco-terrorism and Hal meets Angela Healy.
 There are frictions and a lack of trust, and Hal is viewed with suspicion.